T. K. D. Muzhappilangad

-T.K Damodaran (born 1946), popularly known as T.K.D.
-Muzhappilangad, is an Indian author, screenplay writer, critic and orator.
+T. K. Damodaran (1946 – 27 August 2026), popularly known as T. K. D. Muzhappilangad, was an Indian author, screenplay writer, critic and orator.

-Life
+Life and career

-He was born in Muzhappilangad, a coastal village in Kerala.
+Muzhappilangad was born in Muzhappilangad, a coastal village in Madras Province in 1946.
 Besides children's literature he wrote four novels, sixteen essays on various subjects, five biographies and five plays.

-He is a children's story writer in Malayalam, who has won several awards including Kerala Sahitya Akademi Award.
+He was a children's story writer in Malayalam, who won several awards including Kerala Sahitya Akademi Award.
 His book Unnikkuttanum kadhakaliyum received the Kerala Sahitya Akademi Award for Children's Literature in 1983.

+On 18 August 2026, Muzhappilangad was seriously injured after being hit by a van while crossing a road towards his residence.
+He died from his injuries at a hospital in Kozhikode, on 27 August, aged 80.